2024 Schedule D Form and Instructions

 Part 1 of form Schedule D is used to calculate your net short-term capital gain or loss for assets held one year or less.
 Part 2 is used to calculate your net long-term capital gain or loss for assets held more than one year.
 Part 3 on the second page of Schedule D directs you to various worksheets found within the instructions booklet, and how to transfer those amounts onto Form 1040.

-Who Must File Form 1040 Schedule D?
+Who Must File Schedule D?

 • Short-term gain or loss on stocks, bonds, ETF, etc.